 The Company utilizes the services of numerous financial institutions, including banks, insurance carriers, transfer agents, and others.
-Anti-gun politicians, gun-control activists, and others may target these institutions and attempt to pressure them into ceasing to do business with the Company, which could have a material adverse impact on our business, operating results, and financial condition.
+Anti-gun politicians, gun-control activists, and others may target these institutions and attempt to pressure them into ceasing to do business with the Company, or to use financial relationships to impose unacceptable and improper restrictions on the Company's business, which could have a material adverse impact on our business, operating results, and financial condition.